 \subsection{Implementation Details}

-We choose Mask R-CNN \cite{he2017mask}, Faster R-CNN \cite{ren2015faster}, and RetinaNet \cite{lin2017focal} with ResNet-50 \cite{he2016deep} backbone as our baselines.
-The backbone is pre-trained on ImageNet \cite{krizhevsky2012imagenet} and finetuned when training the detector.
+We choose Mask R-CNN \cite{he2017mask}, Faster R-CNN \cite{ren2015faster}, and RetinaNet \cite{lin2017focal} with ResNet-50 \cite{he2016deep} backbone as our baselines for different scenarios.
+The backbone is pre-trained on ImageNet \cite{krizhevsky2012imagenet} and fine-tuned with the detectors.
 All the parameters in the first stage are frozen after pre-training.
 If not specified, $5$ basic blocks are included in all DenseFPN modules.
-In order to stabilize the training process, synchronized batch normalization (SyncBN) \cite{ioffe2015batch} layers are used among intermediate layers.
-When testing, we also adopt Soft-NMS \cite{bodla2017soft} to suppress the duplicate results with IoU larger than $0.5$ and a maximum of $1,000$ predictions would be made for each image, since most objects are heavily overlapped in remote sensing images.
+In order to stabilize the training process, synchronized batch normalizations (SyncBN) \cite{ioffe2015batch} are used among intermediate layers.
+When testing, we adopt Soft-NMS \cite{bodla2017soft} to suppress the duplicate results with IoU larger than $0.5$ and a maximum of $1,000$ predictions would be made for each image, since most objects are heavily overlapped in remote sensing images.

 We use stochastic gradient descent (SGD) optimizer with initial learning rate $0.01$, momentum $0.9$, and weight decay $0.0001$ to learn the parameters for all models.
 Each training batch contains 8 images.
-For the iSAID dataset, we follow the standard $1 \times$ training schedule that drops the learning rate by $1 / 10$ at epoch $8$ and $11$, and stop training at epoch $12$ for efficient parameter tuning and ablation studies on validation set.
+On iSAID dataset, we follow the standard $1 \times$ training schedule that drops the learning rate by $0.1$ at epoch $8$ and $11$, and stop training at epoch $12$ for efficient parameter tuning and ablation studies on validation set.
 When benchmarking on test set, we train our model on both training and validation sets under a $3 \times$ schedule, which is a common setting in existing works \cite{waqas2019isaid,chen2021db}.
 On DIOR, NWPU VHR-10, and HRSID datasets, we adopt the $3 \times$, $6 \times$, and $3 \times$ training schedules, respectively.
 All the models are trained with PyTorch \cite{paszke2017automatic} on a compute node with 2 Intel Xeon Platinum 8358 (2.6GHz) Processors, 512GB RAM, and 4 NVIDIA A100 (80G) GPUs.
 The training of our model on iSAID, DIOR, NWPU VHR-10, and HRSID datasets costs about $27$, $8$, $1$, and $5$ hours, respectively.